crewjam/go-cloudformation/README.md

 ## Producing the Schema

-As far as I can tell, AWS do not produce a structured document that describes the Cloudformation schema.
+As far as I can tell, AWS do not produce a structured document that describes the CloudFormation schema.
 The names and types for the various resources and objects are derived from scraping their HTML documentation (see scraper/).
 It is mostly, but not entirely, complete.
 I've noticed several inconsistencies in the documentation